csesoc/constitution/README.md

                       attend.
         5.3.4 The secretary shall send the agenda for the meeting, to all those required to attend, no later than two (2) days prior to the meeting, notwithstanding 5.5.1.7.
+	5.3.5 In the event of a tie during a vote at the executive meeting, each of the Co-Presidents may cast an extra vote.
+If this does not break the tie, the Treasurer may cast an extra vote to break the tie.
     5.4 HANDOVER MEETING
         5.4.1 There shall be a Handover Meeting no more than a calendar month after the pronouncement of election results.